Traffic (2011 film): Plot

-On 16 September, superstar Sidharth Shankar gets ready for the release of his new film.
-On the same day, Traffic Constable Sudevan joins back on duty, after having been suspended from service for taking bribe as he wanted to pay the fees for his niece's admission.
-The day is special for Dr. Abel who is celebrating his first wedding anniversary.
-Raihan, an aspiring television journalist, starts his first job with an interview with Siddharth Shankar the very same day.
+On 16 September in Kochi, Sidharth Shankar is preparing for the release of his new film; Traffic Constable Sudevan resumes his duty following a suspension for accepting a bribe to pay the fees for his niece's school admission, cardiologist Dr. Abel is celebrating his first wedding anniversary and Raihan, an aspiring television journalist, starts his new job with an interview with Siddharth Shankar.

-On the same day, at a crowded traffic junction in Kochi, Raihan and Rajeev, travelling in a bike are fatally hit by a speeding car at the signal, when Raihan was all set to interview, Siddharth.
-Also at the junction, in another car, is the Dr. Abel.
+At a crowded traffic jam, Raihan and his friend Rajeev, who were travelling together on a bike are hit by a speeding car at the signal.
+At the same junction in another car is Abel and his friend, Jikku.